isPique/Tor-IP-Changer/README.md

 * Basically it enters a loop where it continuously fetches a new IP address through Tor proxies.
 * Restart tor service, and you got a new IP :D

+> [!IMPORTANT]
-> This version of the tool is currently supported only on Unix-like operating systems (like Linux and MacOS).
+> This version of the tool is currently supported only on Unix-like operating systems.

 ## Usage